atlassian-labs/atlaspack/packages/utils/atlaspackforvscode/vsc-extension-quickstart.md

 - Press `F5` to open a new window with your extension loaded.
 - Set breakpoints in your code inside `src/extension.ts` to debug your extension.
 - Find output from your extension in the debug console.
-- Run Parcel in a project with `--reporter @parcel/reporter-lsp`
+- Run Atlaspack in a project with `--reporter @parcel/reporter-lsp`

 ## Make changes